bargul/guo2021/README.md

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

 # 4. Conclusion

+We could't reach the succesfull result as paper does.
+Main reason could be the dataset conversion to LT .
+Head classes can be found but medium and tail classes are not accurate as head classes.

 @TODO: Discuss the paper in relation to the results in the paper and your results.